-Other major factors contributing to the EA-US productivity growth gap are the divergences in investment, innovation, and digital diffusion.
-Europe lags behind in creating the framework conditions necessary for the development of breakthrough innovations and their diffusion, focusing instead on marginal improvements in already mature technologies and thus being stuck in the so-called 'middle-technology trap' (Fuest et al. 2024).
-Financial constraints faced by small and young firms-start-ups, which are more likely to introduce radical innovations in the market-exacerbate this problem.
+Other major factors contributing to the EA-US productivity growth gap are the divergences in investment, innovation and digital diffusion.
+Europe lags behind in creating the framework conditions necessary for the development of breakthrough innovations and their diffusion, focusing instead on marginal improvements in already mature technologies and thus being stuck in the so-called "middle technology trap" (Fuest et al. 2024).
+Financial constraints faced by small and young firms - start-ups which are more likely to introduce radical innovations in the market - exacerbate this problem.
 These firms often face more severe financial constraints than established ones due to investor risk aversion, lack of established trust relationships and reliance on intangible assets, which are more difficult to collateralise (Farre-Mensa and Ljungqyist, 2016).
 The data on private sector R&D spending clearly point to a considerable gap vis-à-vis the US, with European spending at about 1.3% of GDP compared to 2.4% in the US.

 At the sectoral level, Europe's disadvantage can be pinned down to lower productivity in the information and communications technology (ICT) sector.
 This is then amplified by the lower technology utilisation across other sectors of the economy.
-17 Current data suggests that 24% of the EU's total economic output is produced in sectors with low labour productivity, compared to only 4% in the US.
-Even more worrisome, just 10% of EU output stems from high-productivity sectors, 34 percentage points less than in the US (Arnold et al., 2024).
-The skills gap, including lack of managerial skills in small-medium enterprises, as well as burdensome and largely non-harmonised regulatory frameworks further add to Europe's competitiveness challenges including the research and innovation gap, as also diagnosed in the recently published Draghi report on the future of European competitiveness.
-18
+Current data suggests that 24% of the EU's total economic output is produced in sectors with low labour productivity.
+This compares with only 4% in the US.
+The fact that just 10% of EU output stems from high-productivity sectors, 34 percentage points less than in the US (Arnold et al., 2024) is even more worrying.
+The skills gap, including lack of managerial skills in small-medium enterprises, as well as burdensome and largely non-harmonised regulatory frameworks further add to the challenges Europe's competitiveness faces, including the research and innovation gap, as also diagnosed in the recently published Draghi report on the future of European competitiveness.

-Ultimately, and again in line with the proposals in the Draghi report, addressing these issues requires a multi-faceted and multi-level approach that includes EU initiatives combined with coordinated national policies across Europe.
-Successful policies should set clear and ambitious goals, such as enabling the allocation of resources towards radical innovation and its diffusion (Mazzucato, 2024).
-This needs tangible steps to deepen the Single Market19 and allow firms to leverage their potential for scaling up, while directing public and private financing towards investments that contribute most to competitiveness gains.
-Increased, more flexible and diversified access to capital, combined with less burdensome regulation at the EU and national levels can further support innovation and the diffusion of new technologies.20 In addition, policies should be geared towards ensuring adequate labour force skills to develop and deploy new technologies.
-This should help closing the existing innovation and productivity gaps in Europe compared to its global competitors, as well as sustaining growth and improving living standards over time.21
+Ultimately, and again in line with the proposals in the Draghi report, these issues must be addressed using a multi-faceted and multi-level approach that includes EU initiatives combined with coordinated national policies across Europe.
+Successful policies should set clear and ambitious goals, such as enabling the allocation of resources to radical innovation and its diffusion (Mazzucato, 2024).
+Tangible steps need to be taken to deepen the Single Market20 and allow firms to leverage their potential for scaling up, while directing public and private financing towards investments that contribute most to competitiveness gains.
+Increased, more flexible and diversified access to capital, combined with less burdensome regulation at the EU and national levels, can further support innovation and the diffusion of new technologies.21 In addition, policies should be geared towards ensuring countries have adequate labour force skills to develop and deploy new technologies.
+This should help close the existing innovation and productivity gaps in Europe compared to its global competitors, as well as sustaining growth and improving living standards over time.22

-17 The efficiency gains from implementing a more productive ICT equipment were not limited only to the ICT sector, but also spilled over to other sectors that heavily used the new communication technologies.
-See Stiroh, K.J., and Botsch, M., (2007).
-"Information technology and productivity growth in the 2000s", German Economic Review, 8 (2), pp. 255-280.
+18 The efficiency gains from implementing a more productive ICT equipment were not limited only to the ICT sector but also spilled over to other sectors that heavily used the new communication technologies.
+See Stiroh, K.J., and Botsch, M. (2007), "Information Technology and Productivity Growth in the 2000s", German Economic Review, 8 (2), pp. 255-280.

-18 Draghi, M., (2024), "The future of European competitiveness", September.
+19 "The future of European competitiveness: Report by Mario Draghi", September 2024.